Overview

 Researchers believe sex chromosomes impact a person’s likelihood of developing an autoimmune disorder.
 Most commonly, the female sex is born with XX chromosomes (one X chromosome from each parent), and the male sex is born with XY chromosomes (an X from a female parent and a Y from a male parent).
-The X chromosome is significantly larger than the Y and is estimated to have over 100 times as many genes coded with protein instructions.
+The X chromosome is significantly larger than the Y chromosome and is estimated to have over 100 times as many genes coded with protein instructions.

 The way cells reduce the risk of genetic mutations is through X-inactivation.
 This process occurs purposefully, yet randomly, silencing unnecessary X chromosomes.